2tablespoonschopped fresh herbslike parsley, rosemary, thyme, or chives

 In a food processor, add butter, fresh herbs, salt, and roasted garlic cloves (discarding any papers).
 Blend until ingredients are evenly incorporated.

-Using wax paper, form butter into a log and wrap tightly.
+Spoon butter onto a sheet of wax paper, parchment, or plastic wrap, form into a log, and wrap tightly.
 Refrigerate until chilled.
 Slice and serve as needed, storing leftovers in the refrigerator.

 Compound butter will keep for 1-2 weeks in a sealed container in the refrigerator, or for up to 6 months in the freezer.